-The Washtenaw Urban County currently consists of the City of Ann Arbor and City of Ypsilanti and nine townships: Ypsilanti Township, Bridgewater Township, Scio Township, York Township, Pittsfield Township, Salem Township, Ann Arbor Township, Northfield Township, and Superior Township.
+The Washtenaw Urban County currently consists of the City of Ann Arbor, City of Ypsilanti, City of Saline, Village of Manchester, and fourteen townships: Ypsilanti Township, Bridgewater Township, Scio Township, York Township, Pittsfield Township, Salem Township, Ann Arbor Township, Northfield Township, Superior Township, Dexter Township, Lima Township, Manchester Township, Saline Township, and Webster Township.
 The Urban County has established the institutional structure and capacity to carry out this Annual Action plan.
-As a function of its Cooperation Agreement, the Urban County created an Executive Committee, which is comprised of the supervisors of all participating townships, the Mayor of Ann Arbor, the Mayor of Ypsilanti, and the Chairperson of the Washtenaw County Board of Commissioners.
+As a function of its Cooperation Agreement, the Urban County created an Executive Committee, which is comprised of the supervisors of all participating townships, the Mayors Ann Arbor, Ypsilanti, Saline, the President of the Village of Manchester, and the Chairperson of the Washtenaw County Board of Commissioners.
 The Cooperative Agreement also provides the option of any of these Board members to appoint a voting designee in her or his place.
 The Urban County Executive Committee meets monthly, sets policy, and determines how the HOME, CDBG and ESG funding is spent to meet the needs of participating jurisdictions.

-The Office of Community Development (CD) administers the HOME, CDBG and ESG programs for the Washtenaw Urban County.
-CD administers the housing rehabilitation programs and contracts with non-profit agencies, housing developers and other organizations to complete the various housing, homeless, and community development programs and projects included in its Annual Action Plan.
-In addition, CD creates and implements the Washtenaw Urban County 5-Year Consolidated and Annual Action Plans; performs resident outreach; completes HUD reports; monitors agencies, contractors, developers and municipalities for regulatory compliance; and implements the local Homeless Management Information System for the Washtenaw Housing Alliance (Continuum of Care Board).
-The Washtenaw Housing Alliance assumed responsibility of the Continuum of Care process, which was previously administered by CD.
-CD also administers the Barrier Busters program which receives local general funds from the City of Ann Arbor and Washtenaw County as well as funding from the Ann Arbor Community Foundation and United Way.
-CD works very closely with staff members from the City of Ann Arbor, Ypsilanti Charter Township and the City of Ypsilanti, as well as the Supervisors and designated staff members of the remaining townships.
+The Office of Community Development (OCED) administers the HOME, CDBG and ESG programs for the Washtenaw Urban County.
+OCED administers the housing rehabilitation programs and contracts with non-profit agencies, housing developers and other organizations to complete the various housing, homeless, and community development programs and projects included in its Annual Action Plan.
+In addition, OCED creates and implements the Washtenaw Urban County 5-Year Consolidated and Annual Action Plans; performs resident outreach; completes HUD reports; monitors agencies, contractors, developers and municipalities for regulatory compliance; and implements the local Homeless Management Information System for the Washtenaw Housing Alliance (Continuum of Care Board).
+The Washtenaw Housing Alliance assumed responsibility of the Continuum of Care process, which was previously administered by OCED.
+OCED also administers the Barrier Busters program which receives local general funds from the City of Ann Arbor and Washtenaw County as well as funding from the Ann Arbor Community Foundation and United Way.
+OCED works very closely with staff members from the City of Ann Arbor, Ypsilanti Charter Township and the City of Ypsilanti, as well as the Supervisors and designated staff members of the remaining townships.
 In addition, Urban County activities will make use of each jurisdiction's Master Plan (as available), to support the intergovernmental cooperation and coordination of multiple efforts and initiatives within the same jurisdictions.

 The City of Ann Arbor is one of three Urban County jurisdictions that have a Planning Department, which also serves as the City's Building Department.
-The City of Ann Arbor is the largest community in Washtenaw County with a population of 114,000.
+The City of Ann Arbor is the largest community in Washtenaw County with a population of almost 114,000.
 The cities of Ann Arbor and Ypsilanti are the cultural, educational and business centers for the County.
 Ann Arbor is home to the University of Michigan, the largest employer in the City with a 2009 student enrollment of 26,208 undergraduate and 15,466 graduate students.
-CD works in close cooperation with the Downtown Development Authority and the Ann Arbor Area Chamber of Commerce.
+OCED works in close cooperation with the Downtown Development Authority and the Ann Arbor Area Chamber of Commerce.
 The Ann Arbor Housing Commission oversees Public Housing and the Section 8 program in the City of Ann Arbor.
-The Ann Arbor City Council appoints members to the Ann Arbor Housing Commission Board, and CD staff work closely with the Housing Commission on matters of mutual concern.
-CD staff also work with the Housing and Human Services Advisory Board, which is an advisory committee appointed by City Council.
+The Ann Arbor City Council appoints members to the Ann Arbor Housing Commission Board, and OCED staff work closely with the Housing Commission on matters of mutual concern.
+OCED staff also work with the Housing and Human Services Advisory Board, which is an advisory committee appointed by City Council.